elcuervo/elcuervo.co/_posts/2011-04-16-migration-to-github.markdown

 image: "/images/posts/migration-to-github/github-image.jpg"
 categories: [blog, github]
 summary: "My journey starting over a blog in a way i really like.
 The quirks and things i must do to make this blog what it is today.
-So, after many years having (almost) a blog i've choosed the best way of having one, using the incredible http://pages.github.com.
+So, after many years having (almost) a blog I've chose the best way of having one, using the incredible http://pages.github.com.
 I started the migration a few days ago and i found that for a developer like me having a git-powered blog is the only way to blog."

 ---
 {{ page.summary }}